The Antagonist by Lynn Coady

 Alex Hutchinson is a fitness and travel writer, and a frequent Walrus contributor.
 He writes the Globe and Mail’s Jockology column.

-Genevieve Simms received a gold National Magazine Award in 2010.
+Genevieve Simms held a 2012 printmaking residency at the Frans Masereel Centrum in Belgium.
 She is a regular Walrus contributor.